twig-energy/stronk/HACKING.md

 ### Dependency manager

 The above preset will make use of the [vcpkg][vcpkg] dependency manager.
-After installing it, make sure the `VCPKG_ROOT` environment variable is pointing at the directory where the vcpkg executable is.
 On Windows, you might also want to inherit from the `vcpkg-win64-static` preset, which will make vcpkg install the dependencies as static libraries.
 This is only necessary if you don't want to setup `PATH` to run tests.